-In the neighborhood of the breaking point the velocities in (92) and (93)must be sufficiently large to allow a velocity discontinuity.
-The simplest descent to the breaking point is a collision-at-a-distance along a motion constrained to a straight line by the initial condition, henceforth straight-line or colinear collisionat-a-distance.
-Here we study only colinear collisions-at-a-distance of two point charges.
+In the neighborhood of the breaking point the velocities in (92) and (93) must be sufficiently large to allow a velocity discontinuity.
+Here we study only the simplest descent to the breaking point, namely a collision-at-a-distance along a motion constrained to a straight line by the initial condition, henceforth straight-line or colinear collision-at-a-distance.
 The velocity-angles evaluated right before the breaking point are the natural parameters of the collision, and the one-parameter Lorentz group splits the two-parameter set into boost classes, as discussed in Appendix 1.
 For use in the numerical perturbation theory proposed next, an important outcome of the collision is if the velocity of relative approximation changes sign or not.
-We classify two types of collision; (i) mutual recoil, when both initially opposite velocities change sign upon collision, and thus the velocity of relative approximation changes sign, and (ii) sticky collision, when both initial velocities were pointed to the same direction and after the collision both velocities flip sign, in which case the relative approximation might either change sign or not.
-We henceforth assume the setup defined below (58) and represent each velocity by its scalar component along $\hat{\mathbf{x}}$ , i.e., $\mathbf{v}{\alpha} = v{\alpha} \hat{\mathbf{x}}$ .
+We classify two types of collision; (i) mutual recoil, when both initially opposite velocities change sign after the collision, and thus the velocity of relative approximation changes sign, and (ii) sticky collision, when both initial velocities were pointed to the same direction and after the collision both velocities flip sign, in which case the relative approximation might either change sign or not.
+We henceforth assume the setup defined below (58) and represent each velocity by its scalar component along $\hat{\mathbf{x}}$, i.e., $\mathbf{v}{\alpha} = v{\alpha}\hat{\mathbf{x}}$.
 The velocity of relative approximation in lightcone is where we have used (30).
 Using the details below (58) to evaluate Eqs.
 (92) and (93) in a neighborhood of a one-dimensional collision-at-a-distance we have where the last $O(\varepsilon^2)$ term was evaluated using Lemma 4.3.
 In order to express the formulas with an economy of parameters, we henceforth define scaled masses by